- How many sides does a hexagon have? Exploring the 6-sided shape

 - Inradius: the radius of a circle inscribed in the regular hexagon is equal to a half of its height, which is also the apothem:

 r = √3/2 * a.

 How to draw a hexagon shape

-In the perfect world, we would have a drawing compass and we would get a perfect result.
-Just draw a circumference and with the same radius start making marks along it.
-Starting at a random point and then making the next mark using the previous one as the anchor point for the compass.
+To get the perfect result you will need a drawing compass.
+Draw a circle, and, with the same radius, start making marks along it.
+Starting at a random point and then making the next mark using the previous one as the anchor point draw a circle with the compass.
 You will end up with 6 marks, and if you join them with the straight lines, you will have yourself a regular hexagon.
 You can see a similar process on the animation above.

 The easiest way to find a hexagon side, area...

-The hexagon calculator allows you to calculate several interesting parameters of a 6-sided shape that we usually call hexagon.
-The usage is as simple as it can possibly get with only one of the parameters needed to calculate the rest and a built-in length conversion tool for each of them.
+The hexagon calculator allows you to calculate several interesting parameters of the 6-sided shape that we usually call a hexagon.
+Using this calculator is as simple as it can possibly get with only one of the parameters needed to calculate all others, as well as including a built-in length conversion tool for each of them.

 We have discussed all the parameters of the calculator, but for the sake of clarity and completeness we will now go over them briefly: